dannydenenberg/dannydenenberg.github.io/about.md

 Just to clear up any would-be confusion, Danny is related to some other Denenbergs that have websites, namely [Larry](http://larry.denenberg.com/) and [Steve](http://www.facialsurgery.com/PPghome_page).

-**DANGER**: Mentioning lyrics from ANY musical in front of Danny may result in that song being sung......by him......with choreography.
+**❌ Danger ❌**: Mentioning lyrics from ANY musical in front of Danny may result in that song being sung......by him......with choreography 💃🕺.

 **Want to see a cool pic?** Perhaps, [my favorite image](/goods/dadwithgatesandbuffet.png) of my dad.